Setup

 Attachments

-Full report for value-only workload, PDF downloadable here.
+Full comparison for value-only workload, PDF downloadable here.

-Full report for Plutus workload, PDF downloadable here.
+Full comparison for Plutus workload, PDF downloadable here.